 Key eligibility requirements:

-- ✓Must be a citizen of the US or Mexico (permanent residents do not qualify)
+- ✓Must be a citizen of the US or Mexico (permanent residents of those countries do not qualify on citizenship alone)

-- ✓Must have a job offer from a Canadian employer in the qualifying profession
+- ✓Professionals need a pre-arranged Canadian job in the qualifying profession (not self-employment)

 Intra-Company Transfers (ICT)